Have you ever had your hair styled for a formal event, then thought to yourself…

 a) Whether an up-do or down-do, avoid touching or pressing your hair.
 If you have a down-do avoid sitting against your hair when seated, instead put your hair over the back of your chair.
 If you have an up-do, avoid touching any loose pieces of hair around your face.
 Doing this will soak up oils and moisturizers on your hands, and cause the pieces to go limp.

 b) Learn to maneuver your hair properly.
-If you have to move your down-do in photos, lift and lay the hair gently from one shoulder to the other, or lean back and gently swing your hair.
+If you have to move your down-do in photos, lift and lay the hair gently from one shoulder to the other, or lean back and gently swing your hair from left to right.
 If you have an up-do with loose pieces of hair, move them out of the way with the tail end of a comb.

 c) Touch it up!
 A medium hold, dry texture hairspray is the best for touch-ups throughout the day.
 It will keep your hair in place without weighing it down or making it crunchy.
 If your ends start to curl into each other, just take a comb and lightly comb the ends to separate them, then give them a spray.